Taoiseach looks forward to welcoming King to Ireland as he attends coronation

 Taoiseach Leo Varadkar has said he looks forward to hosting the King in Ireland.

-Mr Varadkar and Irish president Michael D Higgins are attending the coronation service in Westminster Abbey in London.
+Mr Varadkar and Irish president Michael D Higgins attended the coronation service in Westminster Abbey in London.

-They also attended a reception at Buckingham Palace on Friday and spoke to Charles and members of the UK Government.
+They were also present at a reception at Buckingham Palace on Friday and spoke to Charles and members of the UK Government.

 The Taoiseach said: “King Charles and Queen Camilla are long-standing friends of Ireland and King Charles has visited regularly in the past two decades, supporting good bilateral relations, co-operation, peace and reconciliation.